-Article 90: Selection of Invitees
+Article 92: Selection of Invitees

-- 90.01 Selection of Invitees for Masters World Championship for will be allocated using the following selection procedure: - (a) For the 40-49 year division: - (i) 23 Surfers for the men and 11 for the women as selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL; and - (ii) 1 WSL wildcard. - (b) For the 50+ year division: - (i) 15 Surfers for the men and 7 for the women as selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL; and - (ii) 1 WSL wildcard. - 90.02 A defending champion (Event must have been run in the prior 2 years), must be provided a spot in the Event in the same category...
+- 92.01 Selection of Invitees for Masters World Championship for will be allocated using the following selection procedure: - (a) For the 45-55 year division: - (i) 11 Surfers for the men and 5 for the women as selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL; and - (ii) 1 WSL wildcard. - (b) For the 55+ year division: - 8 Surfers for the men selected from the IPS/WSL rankings and pre-1976 selected Event results selected with the absolute discretion of WSL, and - (ii) 1 WSL wildcard. - 92.02 A defending champion must be provided a spot in the Event in the same category.

-Article 91: Seed Order
+Article 93: Seed Order